Capitalization

 How Companies Inflate their Profits

 Profit generated by a company is one of the most important parameters looked at by the investors.
-The profit forms a part of many key ratios used by investors like price to earnings ratio (PE ratio), return on equity (ROE), and return on capital employed
+The profit forms a part of many key ratios used by investors like price to earnings ratio (PE ratio), return on equity (ROE), return on capital employed (ROCE)

 Analysis: HEG Limited